-On the other hand please treat your lecturer with respect, turn off mobile phones and don't talk all through the lecture.
+On the other hand, in face to face lectures please treat your lecturer with respect, turn off mobile phones and don't talk all through the lecture.
 If you are busy talking or texting then you are not concentrating on the lecture and you might as well not be there; moreover you will be distracting other people sitting around you.

 In the first week you will be allocated, and meet, your "Supervisor".
-This is a 4th year MMath student, or a Postgraduate student, who you will meet for an hour twice a week along with the rest of your tutor group.
+This is a 4th year MMath student, or a Postgraduate student, who you will meet either online, or face to face, for an hour a week along with the rest of your tutor group.
 They will mark your weekly assignments for you and go through the answers with you as well as give you help understanding the material you cover in the lectures.
 It is important that you attempt the assignments yourself and do not just copy someone else's.
 Apart from it being a discliplinary matter if you are caught, your assignments give your Supervisor feedback on what you are happy with and what you need help with.
 If you are ill and cannot attend a supervision or hand in an assignment please tell your supervisor, and in the latter case make sure you hand in medical evidence (e.g. a doctor's note) to the Undergraduate Office so that allowances can be made at the end of term.

 All modules will come with recommended books.
 We do not expect you to go out and buy all of these, but if you are struggling with a particular module or want some more exercises then you should seriously consider buying some as with 300 students you cannot be guaranteed to find copies of all the books you want in the library.
 There are also resources on the web which are easy to find (Wikipedia or MathWorld for example) but be warned that some sites by not be entirely accurate so don't rely on them.